-What Can Be Upcycled and Repurposed?
+What Can Be Easily Upcycled or Repurposed?

 1. A is Acorns and Avocado Pits

 I love to upcycle and craft with acorns and caps.
-Every fall, I collect a handful of fallen acorns from my local park to use as a free crafting resource.
+Every fall, I collect a handful of fallen acorns from my local park as a free crafting resource.
 I’ve used them to make fall wreaths and decorative garlands.

 2. B is For Bags, Bottles and Boxes